 6. Jack-o-Lantern Pizza

 Then look to the fun Jack-o-Lantern Pizza for the perfect Halloween Dinner meal that is as simple as can be and always comes out a winner.
 If you have time, I suggest you make this one with your kiddo as its so much fun to make.

-You can use store bought cheese pizza or make it all from scratch.
-Use whatever type of topping you enjoy and be as creative as you want- this time, the uglier and creepier the better!!
+You can use store bought cheese pizza, ready made pizza dough or make it all from scratch.
+Use whatever type of topping you enjoy and be as creative as you want- this time, the scarier and creepier the better right?!!

 Grab the complete Gross Halloween Spaghetti Recipe here.